AlexanderChirkin/Klondike-solitaire/README.md

 Pile on table.
 User can put and take one or more cards.

 ####  CardOnUsersHand
 Cards which users are moving now.
-Also it contain method of return card.
+Also it contains method of return card.

 ####  GameField
 It Contain all aforesaid classes and allows to manage of game.